Draft your text, then go through it ruthlessly eliminating unnecessary words. You are increasing clarity and cutting costs.

 Advertising Budget: a minimum of 10% potential turnover is recommended.
 There's no point investing in period wigs, authentic props and rehearsal space if no-one knows about your show!

-if possible, include a web address.
+Include a web address wherever possible.
 If people can go easily and directly to your site for full info, they will.
-They may trust you more too; a good website shows that you have invested in making info about yourself public, and may be more serious than the service provider who only includes a phone number.
+They may trust you more too; a good website shows that you have invested in making info about yourself public, and may be more serious or reliable than the service provider who only includes a phone number.

-The truly tech-savvy can now use a QR Code in their print advert too.
-Viewers scan with their smartphone to go straight to a website).
 If you wish for immediacy, include a phone number in your advert.
 If you prefer to handle reponses at your own pace, just include an email address.
-If you have the budget and want to cover all bases, include all three(/four)!
+If you have the budget and want to cover all bases, include all three!

-For small private ads, we find the the greatest response from individuals goes to e-mail addresses, then phone numbers, then postal addresses, then box numbers.
+For small private ads, we find the the greatest response from individuals goes to e-mail addresses, then phone numbers, perhaps because people for whom English is a second language can feel more secure writing a message than talking on the phone.